 What to look for in a good couchsurfing host

 The last time they logged in.
 Look for someone who has logged in within the past month at minimum, if not two weeks.
 Response rate is important as you need someone who responds in time.

 What you have in common/their interests.
 If you have nothing in common, it won't be any fun.

 Their references - The key into their personality and how they treat their guests

 Languages in common.
 If you don't have a language in common, it's going to be difficult.

 It's often better to do a couchsurfing request since they're more likely to get a notification and response faster.
 Messaging is okay, but some people never respond.

 Since it's typically a last-minute thing since most people (especially on Couchsurfing) don't really know their plans until that week, I wait until 1-2 days before.
 Try to send a message at night since most people don't check Couchsurfing unless they're home.
 I try to get in touch the day of our meeting to make sure we're still on.

 What to say in the message?

 I was wondering If you were available to meet up tomorrow.
 I am staying in Verona by myself and I'd love to meet other CSers.
-I already have a place to stay, but a walk around Verona or a drink would be great.
-Parle un poco Italiano!
+I already have a place to stay, but a walk around City or a drink would be great.
+Parle un poco language!